|C H A P T E R 7|

 |Note - The complete Microsoft Windows operating system installation process is not documented in this section.
 This section documents only the steps that are specific for installing Windows Server 2008 on your server.|

-For requirements specific to the Windows media delivery methods that you have chosen earlier, see TABLE 7-1.
-Note that the mass storage driver for your server’s integrated disk controller is included in the Windows Server 2008 distribution media.
+For requirements specific to the mass storage driver and Windows media delivery methods that you have chosen, see TABLE 7-1.

 Follow these steps to install the Microsoft Windows Server 2008 software onto your your server.